MonacoProtocol/protocol/npm-client/docs/endpoints/cancel_order.md

 *   Have the status of OPEN
 *   Are partially matched (only unmatched stake will be cancelled)

+The transaction can then be optionally confirmed with the confirmTransaction() endpoint.

 ### Parameters

 *   `program` **Program** {program} anchor program initialized by the consuming client